NIAC Members Roster

 Ms. Grayson has focused much of her career on finance, policy, regulatory compliance and risk management of technology companies and Federal, State, local and tribal government entities.
 She began her career with Honeywell Aerospace and Defense in 1980 as Manager of General Accounting.

-Expanding her work in the field of finance and accounting for technology innovation companies, she joined Spacehab, Inc. in the mid 90's.
-Spacehab was formed as a public-private partnership.
+Expanding her work in the field of finance and accounting for technology innovation companies, she joined Spacelab, Inc. in the mid 90's.
+Spacelab was formed as a public-private partnership.
 Sponsored by NASA, the International Space Station, contributing nations, and private sector investors, it functioned as a proof of concept for enabling government and private sector pharmaceutical and research organizations to perform microgravity research projects on board the space shuttle and the international space station.

 She joined V-ONE Corporation in 1999 and became President, CEO, and Director of V-One Corporation in 2000.
 V-One Corporation was a pioneer in the design and development of application layer security software products for Federal, State, local and tribal governments as well as commercial entities.
 In her role as President and CEO, she worked closely with certain Federal agencies in the requirements and design of security products and developed significant expertise in cyber security, data integrity, and information sharing in wired, wireless, and satellite networks and design of secure data transport architectures.